EVERYONE LIVES IN A WATERSHED

 Make a Difference

-Prevent property erosion.
-Cover bare soil with vegetation
+- Prevent property erosion.
+Cover bare soil with vegetation and mulch.

-Bring water quality problems to the attention of the proper
+- Bring water quality problems to the attention of the proper government officials.

 WATER POLLUTION'S CAUSES AND EFFECTS